Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 2. Risk assessment

-4. Cooperation between agencies with focus on the health sector
+4. Cooperation between agencies with focus on the social sector

 5. Criminal procedure in cases of domestic violence